Are you wondering whether homeownership is possible for millennials? While Gen Y faces some challenges, they can succeed by planning for the future.

 1. Research First Home Owner Grants

-Half of millennials are ‘very concerned’ about housing affordability, according to recent CoreLogic data.
+Half of the millennials are ‘very concerned’ about housing affordability, according to recent CoreLogic data.
 So why not get a helping hand with your deposit?

 First Home Owner Grants are available across Australia, ranging from $7,000 in the ACT to $26,000 in the Northern Territory, depending on your circumstances.
 Click here to see how much you could be entitled to.